therealchiko/therealchiko.github.com/_posts/2017-01-07-2016-review-and-whats-next.md

 + I had two very enlightening relationships which unfortunately ended because of differences after 4 months each.
 So for 2017, i'm on a clean slate!
 + I took up photography as a hobby albeit not a serious one, something I need to work on for next year.

 Watching Mark Zuckerberg's Jarvis project, it occurred to me that I should surely set some big, audacious goals.
 Whilst in the U.K at SheepCon, we took time to aim for some moonshots.
 It was at that point I realized I might have been playing it safe for a while.
-Sharing goals helps a lot when it comes to knowing your own scale and how far you can aim.
-As a result I came away inching for the year to end and put some new goals down.
+Sharing goals helps a lot when it comes to knowing your own scale and how far you can/should aim.
+As a result I came away itching for the year to end and put some new goals down.

 In 2017, I've decided to focus on the following: